,

 Key Drivers(2)

-Whilst taught in a creative manner, our curriculum is designed to ensure that we cover all aspects of the national curriculum in an inclusive manner.
-As a school, it is a priority that the children receive a broad and balanced curriculum throughout the whole of their school journey
+Our school curriculum is designed to ensure that we cover all aspects of the National Curriculum and Early Years Foundation Stage in an inclusive and creative manner.
+As a school, it is a key priority that the children receive a broad and balanced curriculum throughout the whole of their school journey.

 • Cross-curricular teaching and teaching with real world experiences, such as using trips and visitors is integral to our school curriculum.
-We believe it gives the children experiences that some within our context would otherwise not have.
-Extending learning with such opportunities makes learning more relevant to the children; creates greater positivity about learning and encourages the children to develop a love for learning.
+We believe it gives the children experiences that many within our context would otherwise not have.
+Extending learning with such opportunities makes it more relevant to the children, creates greater positivity about learning and encourages the children to develop a love for learning whilst also developing their cultural capital.

-• Cooperative learning is used within our curriculum through the implementation of learning partners.
-This improves social skills and cooperativeness between pupils; ensures that all pupils are actively engaged in their learning; supports all academic abilities and means that children become less reliant on the class teacher for support.
+• Cooperative learning is used within our curriculum through the implementation of learning ‘buddies’.
+This improves social skills and cooperation between pupils; ensures that all pupils are actively engaged in their learning; supports all academic abilities and means that children become less reliant on the class teacher for support.

-• Within the year, whole school theme weeks such as Maths, Science, Well-being etc… are built into our curriculum.
-This prioritises different subjects and gives the children opportunities to deepen their knowledge, develop skills at a higher level and often try something new.
+• Within the year, whole school theme weeks such as Maths Week, British Science Week, Kid Inventors’ Day, Anti-Bullying Week and many more are built into our curriculum.
+This raises the profile of different subjects and gives the children opportunities to deepen their knowledge, develop skills at a higher level and try something new.

 • We have developed a more exploratory and problem solving approach to our curriculum in order to develop resilience.
 Children experience success and failure in a safe and supportive environment.
 Growth mindset is actively promoted to nurture resilience in our pupils and cultivate the understanding that intelligence can be acquired through effort